ocastilloreyes/petgem/doc/source/Manual.rst

 dominates in large-scale computing, could be done with linear solvers such as `PETSc <http://www.mcs.anl.gov/petsc/>`__,
 `MUMPs <http://mumps.enseeiht.fr/>`__,
 `PARDISO <http://www.pardiso-project.org/>`__).
-In fact, in PETGEM V1.0, the system assembly takes around $15\%$ of the total time.
+In fact, in PETGEM V0.6, the system assembly takes around $15\%$ of the total time.

-The classical assembly in FEM or EFEM programming is based on a loop over the elements.
+The classical assembly in FEM or HEFEM programming is based on a loop over the elements.
 Different techniques and algorithms have been proposed and nowadays is possible performing these computations at the same time, i.e., to compute them in parallel.
 However, parallel programming is not a trivial task in most programming